What is Hedging and What is Its Role?

 6. Adjusting inventory

-A. When considering that the current raw material prices are reasonable and need to increase inventory, futures can be used instead of spot goods to increase the utilization rate of enterprise funds and ensure cash flow through its leverage principle.
+When current raw material prices are reasonable and there is a need to increase inventory, futures can be used instead of spot goods to enhance the utilization rate of enterprise funds and ensure cash flow through the leverage principle.
+Conversely, if raw material prices decrease and the enterprise cannot reduce inventory due to production or other factors, selling futures can help avoid price depreciation and potential losses.

 7. Financing